vsatyamesc/Camera3D/README.md

-# Camera3D
+# Camera3D :frog:
 A Blender Addon to assist you with 3D rendering for VR/3D Screens/3D Monitors.
 Currently Only Supports Full-SBS Image Rendering.
+Star :star: this repo so you will be notified when it is updated.

 You can get yourself a copy from the Release section for Stable Downloads.

 ## Description
 ![Preview](https://github.com/SatyamSSJ10/Camera3D/blob/main/Previews/Docs.png)